JProffitt71/evennia/docs/source/Howtos/Beginner-Tutorial/Part3/Beginner-Tutorial-Rules.md

 - Regular gameplay rules - rolling dice and resolving game situations
 - Character improvement - getting and spending experience to improve the character

-We want our `rules` module to cover as many aspeects of what we'd otherwise would have to look up in a rulebook.
+We want our `rules` module to cover as many aspects of what we otherwise would have to look up in a rulebook.

 ## Rolling dice